 - Income from jointly managed rental properties; and

-- Unvested stock options received by spouse from his or her employer.
+- Unvested stock options are received by a spouse from his or her employer.

 When can nonmarital property be classified as marital?